 - Fees and Costs: The upfront costs and ongoing fees can be significant.

-- Property Maintenance: Borrowers must maintain the home, pay property taxes, and homeowners insurance.
-Failure to do so can result in loan default.
+- Property Maintenance: Borrowers must maintain the home and pay property taxes and homeowners insurance.
+Please do so to avoid loan default.

 Alternatives to Reverse Mortgages